I build communities.

 Union Pacific is always looking for ways to increase safety, service and efficiency.
 Continuous Improvement focuses on process enhancements to drive performance and ensure sustainability.
 Union Pacific will continue to be a leader in the transportation industry by providing methods, tools and processes to standardize work, eliminate variability and waste, and solve problems at their root cause.

-With more than 8,000 locomotives and 107,000 freight cars, mechanics at all career levels can find opportunities at Union Pacific’s many shops.
+With more than 7,700 locomotives and 57,000 rail cars, mechanics at all career levels can find opportunities at Union Pacific’s many shops.
 Mechanical employees inspect, repair and maintain freight cars and locomotives.
 By ensuring the equipment is in good working order, Union Pacific can offer safe, reliable transport of customer goods.

 The Engineering team is charged with a crucial role – maintaining 32,000 miles of track to keep America moving.
 Engineering employees inspect, repair and maintain infrastructure such as track, bridges, facilities and signals.
 Using the latest tools and technology, the Engineering team provides safe and efficient construction for all facets of the railroad.